dustinpfister/test_threejs/views/json/vertcolor-trees/README.md

 * vertex color attribute
 * do not have to have all triangles form solid shapes

+## 6tri-morph

+Same as with 6tri, but now I am adding in morph attributes.

+* () one or more more attributes for 'position'
+* () each model should also have more attributes for color as well.

 ## 12tri-plus

 With this collection of trees I am bumping up the number of triangles to at least 12, and if I want to I can add even more if need be.
 The aim is to make all of the parts solid, so I will want to have normal attributes with these.